Clarity-Digital-Twin/nedc-bench/docs/archive/CRITICAL_BUGS_ALL_ALGORITHMS.md

 ---

 **Critical Note**: We CANNOT deploy to production until ALL algorithms achieve parity.
 The current 20% success rate (1 of 5) is unacceptable for clinical use.
+\n[Archived] See docs/CURRENT_STATUS.md for the up‑to‑date parity report.